Dale Willetts, CCJP

 Paul Weaver, MS, LCMHCS, LCAS, CCS, CCTP

-Clinical Director | Red Oak Recovery
+Executive Director | Red Oak Recovery | Asheville, NC

 Paul Weaver, MS, LCMHCS, LCAS, CCS, is a seasoned mental health professional with a passion for supporting emerging adults, particularly those with co-occurring substance use and psychiatric disorders.
 With a Master’s in Professional Counseling from Georgia State University, Paul has worked extensively in both hospital and outpatient settings.
 His therapeutic approach is influenced by the work of Carl Rogers, Viktor Frankl, and Carl Jung, focusing on themes of autonomy, identity formation, and the search for meaning and purpose.